 Kenneth Feder begins his book with a surprising confession: he himself was once a follower of pseudoscientific theses.
 Until one day he became suspicious and adopted sceptical-scientific thinking.
 Today, he still wants to be open to strange theses, even if it almost always turns out that they lack the necessary substantiation.
 That is very likeable.

 In a separate chapter entitled "Epistemology", the scientific method is explained: that all knowledge is provisional and a historical science like archaeology must practically always work with probabilities and plausibilities.
 In addition, Occam's razor and the terms hypothesis and theory are explained.
 This is a very strong chapter!
 However, it is unfortunate that Feder then speaks of "absolute certainty" (p.
 40) in the "convergence of evidence".
 For, as he himself says, no scientific certainty can ever be as absolute as a religious dogma.
-The example of the Holocaust is equally unfortunate, because it is an event from recent history about which very many contemporary witnesses could be questioned.
+The example of the Holocaust is equally unfortunate, because it is an event from recent history about which very many contemporary witnesses could be asked.
 Of course, such a high degree of certainty is not possible for ancient events.

 Then again, the openness with which it is talked about that even scientists cheat is completely convincing.
 And that it is very difficult to maintain a minority position against the mainstream in science.
 However, it would have been good if Feder had presented more concretely what the consequences are of bravely defending a thesis against the mainstream of science (p.
 41).
 This bravery can destroy a career, indeed a life, because personal fulfilment of meaning in one's job as well as a good income and, of course, social acceptance also depend on a successful career.
 And without all that, life becomes difficult.
 Depending on the degree of social exclusion and lack of success, one will not even be able to start a family, and that is hard.
 The self-correction of science will come, but it often comes too late for many.